washingtonstateuniversity/hrswp-plugin-blocks/README.md

 - `npm run build:styles -s`: Compile CSS.

 See the scripts section of `package.json` for additional available commands.

+## Support Level

+**Active:** WSU HRS actively works on this plugin.
+We plant to continue work for the foreseeable future, adding new features, enhancing existing ones, and maintaining compatability with the latest version of WordPress.
+Bug reports, feature requests, questions, and pull requests are welcome.

 ## HRSWP Blocks Issues